Purpose of the loan for business

 The first step is to determine the purpose of the loan.
 As part of the approval process, most lenders will want to know what you will use the funds for as there are many reasons for getting a loan for business.
 It could be to overcome a cash flow shortage, purchase equipment, buy inventory or launch a marketing campaign.
 Along with other factors, lenders will consider how the money will be used because this will be a factor in your ability to repay the business loan.

-When getting a loan for business, there are many finance options available beyond the traditional bank term loan.
+When getting a loan for business in Australia, there are many finance options available beyond the traditional bank term loan.
 Common options include a line of credit, business overdraft, credit cards and unsecured business loans.
 Some loans are fixed term and need to be repaid according to a predetermined schedule.
 Other loans, such as overdraft facilities, are revolving lines of credit and offer flexibility when making repayments.

 Cost of a loan for business

 If getting a business loan for marketing, inventory or equipment, you will want to determine what the return on investment will be.
 This will determine if you will be able to repay the loan as agreed to.
 Use Moula’s ROI Calculator to determine your return on investment.

 If getting a loan for business for marketing, inventory or equipment, you will want to determine what the return on investment will be.
 This will determine if you will be able to repay the loan as agreed to.
 Use Moula’s ROI Calculator to determine your return on investment.

 The amount of time in business will affect your ability to get access to funds.
 A new business will find it challenging to get a business loan.
 For some types of bank loans, you might be required to create a business plan that provides details of your new venture.
 Unsecured online lenders are more flexible in approving loans for new businesses.
 With Moula, for example, the minimum time in business is six months.